 Stand outside the Seison-kaku villa for just a few moments and you will see sightseers stop for a moment, have a look through the gate, take a look at the entrance fee on the sign outside and then walk away.
-Maybe they think the outside of the building doesn’t look so impressive, or that 700 yen is too expensive.
+Maybe they think the outside of the building doesn’t look so impressive, or that the regular 700 yen entry fee is too expensive.
 They are making a big mistake.
 Viewing the gorgeous interior and garden of the Seison-kaku villa is one of the highlights of a visit to Kanazawa and it is totally worth the cost.

 Seison-kaku’s exterior